acgeospatial/awesome-earthobservation-code/README.md

 Please note that this is <b>not</b> offically an awesome list (yet).
 Please help me to get it there by contributing and commenting. [guidelines](https://github.com/sindresorhus/awesome/blob/main/contributing.md)

-<b> Update October / November 2022</b> Currently undergoing review and purge of dead links.
-I hope this is completed end Nov 2022.
+<b> Update October / November 2022</b> All dead links have been purged!
 If you find a resource missing let me know and I will add, I accept PR's and you get a mention in the contributors file.

+<b> A note of caution </b> During the QC of links I note that the vast majority are 18 + months old or considerbly older.
+Some repos are retired and still visible, some code is > 10 years old.
+Tread carefully.

 Annotations are based on the headers - and where available - on the github accounts